 It’s understandable that renters are very wary when it comes to decorating the interior of their rented home.
 While the structural elements might not change, smart choices can make the home you want and keep the landlord happy.
 One recent Decorilla client was faced with this very challenge to create a space she could call home.
-Fortunately, with an online studio apartment design from Decorilla interior designers, the client received a home she was looking for; one filled with her worldly treasures in an open apartment layout and with a distinctly personal touch.
+Fortunately, with an online studio apartment design from Decorilla interior designers, the client received a home she was looking for; one filled with her worldly treasures in a creative small apartment floor plan with a distinctly personal touch.

-- To create a home in a small rented apartment
+- To create a home in a small apartment layout

 - Combine Scandinavian, Bohemian, and Minimalistic interior design styles